OUR

 MEMBER Guest Tickets

-Our services will be in person this year and tickets will be electronically mailed to you.
-If you’re purchasing tickets for friends and extended family, the rates remain the same.
-An all service ticket, $250 until September 9, allows your guest to go to any high holy day service during the course of the two weeks.
-A single service ticket is for one service only and is $100.
+Our services will be in person this year.
+If you’re purchasing tickets for friends and extended family, read on for rates.
+An all service ticket, $500, allows your guest to go to any High Holy Day service during the course of the two weeks.
+A single service ticket is for one service only and is $150.
 Members are permitted to purchase up to six (6) guest tickets.
+YoPro members are not eligible for guest tickets.

 For more information, please email hhd@tebh.org.